kevin940726/muzier-cli/README.md

 # muzier-cli

-> The muzier command line interface to download mp3 from Youtube and SoundCloud.
+> The muzier command line interface to download mp3 from Youtube.

 ## Dependency

-You need to have [ffmpeg](https://ffmpeg.org/download.html) installed.
+You need to have [youtube-dl](https://github.com/rg3/youtube-dl) and [ffmpeg](https://ffmpeg.org/download.html) installed.

 ## Installation